raml-org/raml-spec/versions/raml-10/raml-10.md

 The HTTP request **body** for a method is specified using the OPTIONAL body property.
 For example, to create a resource using a POST or PUT, the body of the request would usually include the details of the resource to be created.

 The value of the body property is termed a **body declaration**.
 The body declaration is an object whose property names are the valid media types of the request body and whose property values are the corresponding data type declaration or data type name describing the request body.
-If a [default media type](#default-media-type) has been declared at the root of the API via the mediaType property, then the body declaration may alternatively be directly the data type declaration or data type name describing the request body for that media type.
+If [default media types](#default-media-type) has been declared at the root of the API, then the body declaration may alternatively be directly the data type declaration or data type name describing the request body for that media type.

 In the first case above, when the property names represent media types, each property name MUST be a media type string conforming to the media type specification in [RFC6838](#https://tools.ietf.org/html/rfc6838).